 The above are just a few extrinsic motivation examples.
 According to studies, external incentives can’t quite measure up to their better half—the internal kind.
-This is what we are constantly being told by virtually everyone—from psychologists to coaches, gurus, career advisors, entrepreneurs, and the likes.
+This is what we are constantly being told by virtually everyone, from psychologists to coaches, gurus, career advisors, entrepreneurs, and the like.
 It still does the job to get us moving, but not quite at the same level as its twin, and not for long.

 Simply put, extrinsic rewards don’t hold up for long, we keep hearing.

 Table of Contents

 Let’s take a step back and discuss what extrinsic motivation mean.